Web design is one of the more ephemeral forms of design.

 Your website should be your most tireless and efficient employee.
 I need to know what actions the business profits from, so the website can assist in those tasks.

-Hearing customer input also helps me determine what areas of a current website need improving the most.
+Hearing customer input also helps me determine what areas of a current website need the most improvement.
 Sometimes there is functionality missing, that customers wish was there.

 Making your business website appealing and easy to use signals to customers that the business is trustworthy.
 Making sure the customer can find information or complete tasks they came there for means more sales for the business.